 Some Other Things

-Also, some of the experts say turbo lag happens if you didn’t position the turbo system properly.
+Also, some of the experts say turbo lag happens if you don’t position the turbo system properly.
 Other experts suggest the term turbo lag doesn’t exist.
 To be assured, you can keep this in your mind before making a turbocharged vehicle.

 Turbo Installation Guide on How to Install a Turbo Charger